 FOR IMMEDIATE RELEASE:

-NEW YORK, NY – Today, the Roosevelt Network, a national network of students and alumni that supports emerging policymakers, researchers, and advocates, announced the unveiling of the 11th annual 10 Ideas journal.
-Chosen out of almost 100 submissions, the top 10 student-developed policy proposals envision bold new ways to deploy public power for the collective good.
+New York, NY—Today, the Roosevelt Network, a national network that supports emerging policymakers, researchers, and advocates, announced the release of its 12th annual 10 Ideas journal.
+Selected from over 80 submissions, the top 10 student-developed policy proposals reflect a nuanced understanding of government systems and envision creative ways to deploy public power for the collective good.

 Each proposal is the product of at least six months of work: identifying a problem, conducting formal research, and organizing and collaborating with local organizations and partners.
 This year’s proposals include: